 Everything everyone does become personal.
 That’s the illusion of survival mode.
 People do things TO us BECAUSE of us.

-The truth is we live on autopilot.
-Rarely present.
-Rarely ever free from our thought streams in our own mind.
-We behave based on our past.
-Projecting it onto everyone we meet.
+The truth is for most of our lives we live on “autopilot” in some form or other, our subconscious minds filter out what they don’t want to see or remember things that do not impact us directly.
+We behave based on our past experiences and project onto people that we meet unintended “classification”.
 Based on how we learned to treat people, to process emotions, to cope.

 This doesn’t mean we accept abuse, or become a punching bag.
 Boundaries are healthy and very necessary.
 It just means we can heal and find new ways of existing where we can pause and choose how we respond.